The Editor would like to thank the all reviewers of the papers submitted

 Prof. Howard R. Gordon (Dept. of Physics, University of Miami, USA) •

 Assoc.
-Prof. Jozef Grabowski (University of Technology, Poznan, Poland) •
+Prof. Józef Grabowski (University of Technology, Poznań, Poland) •

 Dr. Miroslaw Jonasz (MJC Optical Technology, Beaconsfield, Canada) •

-Dr. Adam Krezel (University of Gdansk, Poland) •
+Dr. Adam Krężel (University of Gdańsk, Poland) •

 Birger Larsen M.Sc. , Senior Research Geologist (GEUS Geological Survey of Denmark and Greenland, Copenhagen, Denmark) •

 Doc.
-Dr. Henry Lasota (Technical University of Gdansk, Poland) •
+Dr. Henry Lasota (Technical University of Gdańsk, Poland) •

 Dr. habil.
 Hans U. Lass (Baltic Sea Research Institute Warnemünde, Rostock, Germany) •